thu-ml/tianshou/docs/01_user_guide/01_apis.md

 trainers, then wire them together.

 **Key characteristics:**
-- Direct instantiation of all components
+- direct instantiation of all components
-- Explicit control over the training loop
+- explicit control over the training loop
-- Lower-level access to internal mechanisms
+- lower-level access to internal mechanisms
-- Minimal abstraction (closer to the implementation)
+- minimal abstraction (closer to the implementation)
-- Ideal for algorithm development and research
+- ideal for algorithm development and research

 ## When to Use Which API

-### Use the High-Level API when:
+Use the high-level API when ...

-- **You're applying existing algorithms** to new problems
+- **you're applying existing algorithms** to new problems
-- **You want to get started quickly** with minimal boilerplate
+- **you want to get started quickly** with minimal boilerplate
-- **You need experiment management** with persistence, logging, and reproducibility
+- **you need experiment management** with persistence, logging, and reproducibility
-- **You prefer declarative code** that focuses on configuration
+- **you prefer declarative code** that focuses on configuration
-- **You're building applications** rather than developing new algorithms
+- **you're building applications** rather than developing new algorithms
-- **You want strong IDE support** with auto-completion and type hints

-### Use the Procedural API when:
+Use the procedural API when:

-- **You're developing new algorithms** or modifying existing ones
+- **you're developing new algorithms** or modifying existing ones
-- **You need fine-grained control** over the training process
+- **you need fine-grained control** over the training process
-- **You want to understand** the internal workings of Tianshou
+- **you want to understand** the internal workings of Tianshou
-- **You're implementing custom components** not supported by the high-level API
+- **you're implementing custom components** not supported by the high-level API
-- **You prefer imperative programming** where each step is explicit
+- **you prefer imperative programming** where each step is explicit
-- **You need maximum flexibility** for experimental research
+- **you need maximum flexibility** for experimental research

 ## Comparison by Example